“A baby is born with a need to be loved – and never outgrows it.”

 It can be overwhelming to expect a new mother to know this with reduced sleep.

-One simple way to remedy this is to leave a notebook and pencil near the baby’s sleeping area.
+One simple remedy is leaving a notebook and pencil near the baby’s sleeping area.

-Whenever mama feeds or changes the baby, note the time and what was done along with your observations.
+Whenever mama feeds or changes the baby, note the time and what was done along with your observations (Parents).

 For example, you might write: “4:00 p.m., b-fed 15 min., wet diaper – clear, no poop”.